wagtail/rfcs/text/090-sustainability-roadmap.md

 **Ideal outcome**: a lower carbon footprint for Wagtail websites and Wagtail as a whole.

+#### Top six improvements

+Here are our top six improvements we would recommend prioritizing:

+1. Scale-to-zero CMS database
+2. Scale-to-zero CMS server
+3. Light YouTube embeds
+4. Reporting of performance scores in the CMS
+5. Starter templates focused on sustainability
+6. Support for static sites with 90+% of CMS features

+#### All improvements

-Here are possible improvements within this theme.
+Here are all possible improvements within this theme.
 Explanation of the columns:

 - **Scope clarity**: how well-defined is the improvement?
 Is it clear what the improvement is, and how it would be implemented?
 - **Impact**: how much of an impact would this improvement have on the carbon footprint of Wagtail websites?